the-louie/appdaemon_frigate_notifier/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the BSD 2-Clause License.
+See the [LICENSE](LICENSE) file for details.